Our Modern Victorian Kitchen Design Plan

 The Concept

-The overarching design concept behind our kitchen was drawn from traditional kitchens.
-While Victorian kitchens of the era typically featured a free standing sink, ovens, and workspaces it is the pantry that caught our attention.
-Pantries were detailed, built-in, and stunning.
+The overarching design concept behind our kitchen was drawn from traditional kitchen elements.
+While Victorian style kitchens of the era typically featured a free standing sink, ovens, and workspaces - it is the pantry that caught our attention.
+Pantries of the Victorian period had intricate details, they were built-in, and just stunning.

-Our plan is to take our favorite pantry features and use them in our main, one wall, kitchen.
-The goal is to make it read like a pantry.
+Our plan is to take our favorite pantry features, and use them in our main, one wall kitchen.
+The goal is to make it read like a Victorian era pantry, but with all the best modern functionality.
 Does that make sense?
 To confuse you even more, we also have a very small auxiliary pantry space... but more on that later.

 Above: A few examples of materiality inspiration.
 Sources linked in image.
 More on our Pinterest